lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 .. figure:: /_static/portal_tut04_step01a.png
     :width: 400
     :name: portal_tut04_step01a
-    :alt: A screenshot illustrating the selection of plot parameters to plot the histogram of the distribution of semi-major axes of the Main Belt Asteroids.
+    :alt: A screenshot illustrating the selection of plot parameters to plot the histogram of the distribution of semi-major axes of MBAs.

-Clicking "Apply" will result in the following table + plot below.
+Clicking "Ok" will result in the following table + plot below.
-You should close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
+Close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
 Note that the distribution of asteroids as a function of semi-major axis is not uniform, but it reveals a number of peaks and gaps where there are very few (or no) objects.
 These are known as Kirkwood gaps, which arise due to resonances between the asteroid's and Jupiter's orbital periods.

 .. figure:: /_static/portal_tut04_step01b.png